JAAdrian/MatlabProgressBar/README.md

 A drawback in MATLAB's own `waitbar()` function is the lack of some functionalities and the loss of speed due to the rather laggy GUI updating process.
 Therefore, this MATLAB class aims to provide a smart progress bar in the command window and is optimized for progress information in simple iterations or large frameworks.

 A design target was to mimic the best features of the progress bar [tqdm](https://github.com/tqdm/tqdm) for Python.
-Thus, this project features a Unicode-based bar and some numeric information about the current progress and the mean iterations per second
+Thus, this project features a Unicode-based bar and some numeric information about the current progress and the mean iterations per second.

 ![](example.gif)

-Supported features include (and are planned):
+Supported features include (or are planned):
 - [x] TQDM Unicode blocks
 - [x] optional constructor switch for optional ASCII number signs (hashes)
 - [x] optional bar title